 Treats overactive bladder.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.
-Take this medicine with water or any liquids.
+Take this medicine at the same time each day.

 - If you take the extended-release tablet, part of the tablet may pass into your stools.
 This is normal and is nothing to worry about.